isabella232/win32-pr.es-es/desktop-src/DirectShow/ec-dvd-chapter-autostop.md

 ## <a name="remarks"></a>Observaciones

-Este evento se desencadena en el dominio de título.
+Este evento se genera en el dominio de título.

 ## <a name="requirements"></a>Requisitos